Burning questions answered and deep secrets revealed

 TEDx brings the spirit of TED’s mission of ideas worth spreading to local communities around the globe.
 The TEDx program began in 2009.
 TEDxDetroit is among the oldest and largest TEDx events worldwide.

 Here’s a quick look at TED, TEDx, and TEDxDetroit.
 Scroll down further for answers to frequently asked questions.

 What is TEDxDetroit?

 “Ideas, innovations, and inspiration,” TEDxDetroit is equal parts business conference, tech expo, and arts festival.
 The annual, one-day event celebrates what’s working and what’s next by shinning a light on the people who are creating the future.
 TEDxDetroit features live TEDtalks, hands-on exhibits in TEDxLabs, TED videos, visual arts, music performances and more.
 It’s all designed to spark innovative ideas, foster collaboration, and inspire creativity.

 Since 2009, TEDxDetroit has featured more than 250 doctors, filmmakers, educators, engineers, poets and other game changers on-stage.
-On November 6th this year, 4,000 professionals and students from around the Great Lakes will come together to stretch the boundaries of what is possible.
+This year, 4,000 professionals and students from around the Great Lakes will come together to stretch the boundaries of what is possible.